medialize/ally.js/docs/api/is/valid-area.md

 ### Returns

-Boolean, `true` if the element is focus relevant.
+Boolean, `true` if the element is a valid area.

 ### Throws